 To be clear, I mean the reviews you might consider unfair.
 Legit critique, no matter how harsh, is simply the feedback you must consider.

 This is actually what Valve recommends in their Steam developer guides.
-They warn you that no all reviews will be constructive, and they say that rather than lamenting about it, you should focus on your game and the actual feedback.
+They warn you that not all reviews will be constructive, and they say that rather than lamenting about it, you should focus on your game and the actual feedback.

 I thought about it for a while, and I got it.
 In Valve’s mind, it’s better to focus on making a better game, so you get more positive reviews that would effectively neuter the bad ones, regardless of their fairness level.